samsonl/rea/README.md

 1) Ensure the AWS cli is available

 2) edit the file create_stack.sh and modify the variables at the top of the script, set them to appropriate values for your AWS account.
-Make sure you run the script on a bastion host with an appropriate role or run aws configure with valid credntials.
+Make sure you run the script on a bastion host with an appropriate role or run aws configure with valid credentials.

 3) run the script
      sh create_stack.sh